 How much does it cost?

-Our dues are generally paid monthly (the exception is our Introduction to Aikido class, which is 2 months).
-Aikido Yoshokai of MN is a non-profit organization and our instructors are all volunteers.
-Our dues go directly to keeping the dojo open and running.
+Our club dues are monthly.
+Aikido Byōdōkai of MN is a non-profit organization and our instructors are volunteers.
+All dues go directly to keeping the dojo open and running.
 See our registration and dues page for current costs.

 How do I register?